With all the advances and availability of technology today, budding graphic designers are turning up on every corner. Or are they?

 Your graphics should look as good as your demos sound.
 It’s one thing to say it, and another thing entirely to do it.

-Far too many voice talent think their graphic should appeal solely to them, and ultimately overlook whom they’re promoting themselves to as a voice talent.
+Most voice talent think their graphic should appeal solely to them, and ultimately overlook who they’re promoting themselves to as a voice talent.
 Your graphics need to communicate most with the producer, casting and/or talent agent’s assistant.
 They often have an extensive art or advertising background, are between 19 and 33 years old, highly opinionated aesthetically speaking.
-Instead, most talent simply please them selves, follow out dated cliché graphic options, and seldom have the benefit of distance to objectively art direct their own graphics.
+Instead, most talent simply please themselves, follow out dated cliché graphic options, and seldom have the benefit of distance to objectively art direct their own graphics.

 To add to this, far too many voice talent have a cheap attack when it comes to their graphics, thinking they can have someone they know handle their graphics for nothing or next to nothing.
 The problem with having a friend or relative design your graphics may have nothing to do with whether or not they have great taste and a keen eye for style and color, but their technical skills may be limited.
 Therefore converting your graphic into multiple formats may be beyond his skills, which this is imperative to insure your graphic works online, in a postcard, and on a business card, for example.
 One-size does not fit all when you’re employing multiple vendors to complete your promotional materials and hope to have a consistent final product.